2018's 10 Best

 The most common side effect of sleeping pills is drowsiness during the day.
 Especially in the case of taking too much for your body.
 Planning your sleep schedule to give you at least 7 hours of rest and a little time in the morning to wake up will help mitigate the impact of possible drowsiness.

 The other most commonly-reported side effect comes directly from valerian.
 If this ingredient is in the product you’re taking, there may be a chance that you will feel effects similar to a hangover.
 Headaches and upset stomach on waking are very common.
-This is easily taken care of by drinking at least 8 ounces of water upon waking, and having a little coffee or tea, if you’re willing.
-Please note though that this is only when valerian is the primary ingredient and used at a higher dose.
+This is easily taken care of by drinking at least 8 ounces of water upon waking and having a little coffee or tea, if you’re willing.
+Please note, though, that this is only when valerian is the primary ingredient and used at a higher dose.

 BEST SLEEPING PILLS

 Our top 10 list of Sleeping Pills is organized to reflect what you most value in your supplements.
 First and foremost is quality.
-All of or top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
+All of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
 Another important factor in deciding the top ten was cost.
-You don’t have to pay through the nose to get a high quality supplement.
+You don’t have to pay through the nose to get a high-quality supplement.
 In addition, all the companies represented on our top ten list have stellar records with customer service and prompt shipping to ensure that your supplement experience is enjoyable from the first click to your final capsule.

 - National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health Short Sleep Duration Among US Adults Page last reviewed: May 2, 2017

 - Dr. Laurence Knott, Insomnia; Poor Sleep Retrieved from Patient.info 05 Sep 2017